 Challenges facing girls

-It is now well-documented that children and young people in the UK are facing huge challenges in relation to mental health.
+It is now well-documented that children and young people in the UK are facing challenges in relation to their mental health.

 Sadly girls appear to be at greater risk of experiencing mental health issues than boys of the same age.